 We should also make a

-pre-commit, and change to the prompt to say "commit" instead of "push".
+pre-push, and change to the prompt to say "push" instead of "commit".

 pre-commit is arguably more important and sort of renders